TetroniMike/get-zips-from-urls/README.md

 # get-zips-from-urls
-Get a list of zip files from a list of urls, then download the urls
+Get a list of links to zip files from a list of URLs, then download the zip files.

+This is a Linux bash script.
+It was tested exactly one time on my Linux PC.
+Use at your own risk/peril.
+Suggestions appreciated and will be reviewed and potentially incorporated - no promises though :)

+# How to

 1. Create "urls.txt", fill it with newline separated URLs - each URL should link to a webpage with a .zip download somewhere on the page
 1. Download and put the get-zips-from-urls.sh file somewhere (I put it in ~/download-zips/)